haytamelyo/haytamelyo.github.io/index.md

 I am Haytam Elyoussfi, a PhD candidate in AI and Geospatial Big Data at the [Center for Remote Sensing Applications (CRSA)](https://crsa.um6p.ma/home){:target="_blank"} within the College of Agriculture and Environmental Sciences (CAES) at [Mohammed VI Polytechnic University (UM6P)](https://um6p.ma/){:target="_blank"}, Morocco.

-My PhD thesis is titled: "Towards a Water Decision Support System: Integrating Geospatial Big Data and AI Techniques," supervised by [Prof. Abdelghani BOUDHAR](https://www.researchgate.net/profile/Abdelghani-Boudhar){:target="_blank"} and Co-supervised by Prof. Salwa BELAQZIZ.
-This research is part of the project on Monitoring and Quantifying Snowmelt Contribution for Moroccan Water Management Strategies in the Context of Climate Change [(MorSnow Project)](https://www.morsnow.ma/){:target="_blank"}.
+My PhD thesis is titled: "Towards a Water Decision Support System: Integrating Geospatial Big Data and AI Techniques," supervised by [Prof. Abdelghani CHEHBOUNI](https://www.researchgate.net/profile/A-Chehbouni){:target="_blank"} and Co-supervised by Prof. Abdelghani BOUDHAR and Prof. Salwa BELAQZIZ.
+This research is part of the project on Monitoring and Quantifying Snowmelt Contribution for Moroccan Water Management Strategies in the Context of Climate Change [(MorSnow Project)](https://crsa.um6p.ma/projects/Monitoring-and-Quantifying-Snowmelt-contribution-for-Moroccan-Water-Management-strategies-in-the-context-of-Climate-Change--1st-Phase-(MorSnow-1)/?id=6033bc14f098326b3be26473){:target="_blank"}.
 I am deeply involved in projects related to Machine Learning, Deep Learning, Geospatial Data, and Remote Sensing.

+I am currently a Visiting Researcher at [KU Leuven](https://ees.kuleuven.be/en/bwb/research/land-surface-data-assimilation){:target="_blank"}, within the Department of Earth and Environmental Sciences, specifically in the Land Surface Remote Sensing, Modeling and Data Assimilation Group in Belgium.
+My visit is under the supervision of [Dr. Gabrielle De Lannoy](https://scholar.google.com/citations?user=IeM7opcAAAAJ&hl=en){:target="_blank"}.

-I also have the privilege of coordinating the [DigitalHub Network Community](https://www.linkedin.com/company/digitalhub-network/mycompany/?viewAsMember=true){:target="_blank"}, a platform dedicated to enhancing the digital skills and capabilities of youth and professionals across Morocco and Africa.
+In parallel, I also have the privilege of coordinating the [DigitalHub Network Community](https://www.linkedin.com/company/digitalhub-network/mycompany/?viewAsMember=true){:target="_blank"}, a platform dedicated to enhancing the digital skills and capabilities of youth and professionals across Morocco and Africa.

 For more information, please refer to my profiles.

-Thank you very much.
+H.ELYOUSSFI